 Kris Spencer of Max Fit Sports Nutrition will provide expert tips along the way.
 Kris managed to grow his business from a single 1,500 square foot store to a sprawling business in 6 years.
 He owes the bulk of that success to his loyalty rewards program.

 One seamless way to offer a loyalty program is through Square.
 Square offers a great free POS system, which can be expanded to include a loyalty system.
 You can customize the program to give rewards based on visits or amounts spent and manage it all from your Square dashboard.
 Once you have this in place, you should see more frequently returning customers.
-Try it free for 30 days.
+To get a free 30-day trial of the Square loyalty program, you’ll first need to click here to set up your free Square account.

 Loyalty Rewards: In a Nutshell